ccd0/4chan-x/README.md

 Some recent versions of Chromium/Chrome (38.0.2085 - 38.0.2103) (and versions of Opera based on them) suffer from a (now fixed) [bug](https://crbug.com/393686) that prevents extensions from making HTTP requests if more than one extension is enabled.
 This breaks, among other things, thread updating, quick reply, and, when `JSON Navigation` is enabled, the thread index.
 If you are experiencing this, try using another version of Chromium/Chrome/Opera, disabling your other extensions, or using a different browser.

 ## Other browsers
 This fork of 4chan X is not guaranteed to work correctly in other browsers, but you are welcome to try your luck.
 Pull requests to fix the bugs you will likely find are always welcome.
-You may have better luck with [loadletter's v2 fork](https://github.com/loadletter/4chan-x), which has fewer features but less dependence on browser-specific APIs.
+You fare better with [loadletter's v2 fork](https://github.com/loadletter/4chan-x), which has fewer features but less dependence on browser-specific APIs.

 ### dwb
 1. Install dwb with your package manager